Symmetry Breaking from Monopole Condensation in QED$_3$: Phase Diagram of QED with Triplet Mass

 \subsection{Extrapolating to Symmetry Breaking at~$\vec m = 0$}

-The upshot of the discussion above is as follows: for all~$\vec m \neq 0$, the residual symmetry that is present is spontaneously broken by the vev of the minimal~$q_m = 1$ monopole operator~$\CM^i$ of QED$_3$.
+We will explore the implications of the phase diagram at non-vanishing fermion triplet mass~$\vec m \neq 0$ for the physics at the origin~$\vec m = 0$.
+For the purpose of this discussion, we will adopt the conjecture stated at the beginning of section~\ref{section: extending phase diagram}, namely that the Coulomb phase at large~$|\vec m| \gg e^2$ smoothly extends to all~$\vec m \neq 0$, and in particular to a small neighborhood of the origin.
+Then the residual symmetry that is present is spontaneously broken by the vev of the minimal~$q_m = 1$ monopole operator~$\CM^i$ of QED$_3$.
 This vev is aligned with~$\vec m$ via the Hopf map, as in~\eqref{zetaspinor}, which we repeat here

-The low-energy theory only consists of a massless photon that furnishes the NGB for the spontaneously broken symmetry.
+The IR theory only consists of a massless photon that furnishes the NGB for the spontaneously broken symmetry.

 Let us now contemplate the massless theory at the origin~$\vec m = 0$.
-Clearly, the most minimal scenario -- which is manifestly consistent with the extrapolation of~\eqref{zetaspinorii} to~$\vec m = 0$ along all directions~$\vec m$ -- is the one proposed in section~\ref{introsquasheds3}: the monopole operator~$\CM^i$ acquires a vev~\eqref{mvevintro}, leading to the~$\t {S^3}$ sigma model with metric~\eqref{HopfMetricIntro}, and a vev~\eqref{OinIR} for the~$SU(2)_f$ triplet fermion bilinear~$\vec \CO = i \b \psi \, \vec\sigma \psi$ that is aligned with the monopole vev through the Hopf map.
+The most minimal scenario -- which is manifestly consistent with the extrapolation of~\eqref{zetaspinorii} to~$\vec m = 0$ along all directions~$\vec m$ -- is the one proposed in section~\ref{introsquasheds3}: the monopole operator~$\CM^i$ acquires a vev~\eqref{mvevintro}, leading to the~$\t {S^3}$ sigma model with metric~\eqref{HopfMetricIntro}, and a vev~\eqref{OinIR} for the~$SU(2)_f$ triplet fermion bilinear~$\vec \CO = i \b \psi \, \vec\sigma \psi$ that is aligned with the monopole vev through the Hopf map.
 As we have already explained in section~\ref{section:thetaispiintro}, and will further elaborate in section~\ref{section: IR QED}, anomaly matching requires a~$\theta$-angle in the~$\t {S^3}$ sigma model, with coefficient~$\theta = \pi$.